Experts share travel trends to expect in 2024

 In its 2024 Trend Report, online travel site Expedia highlights specific categories of travel that will be popular in the new year, like traveling to destinations inspired by TV shows and films, seeking affordable alternatives to popular yet pricey destinations, and “go-ccassions,” which celebrate the everyday milestones in life like “date-iviersaries,” work achievements like promotions and retirement, and “puppymoons.”

-There are other trends coming up in 2024, including the overall demand for specific destinations and the demographic makeup of travel parties.
+Other trends are coming up in 2024, including the overall demand for specific destinations and the demographic makeup of travel parties.
 Experts agree that the demand for travel isn’t going anywhere, and travelers can take advantage of that to find unique trip opportunities in the new year.

 Demand for Travel Isn’t Going Anywhere